contains-io/typet/README.rst

 One of the cooler features of ``typet`` is the ability to create complex objects with very little code.
-The following code creates an object that generates properties from the annotated class attributes that will ensure that only values of *int* or that can coerced into *int* can be set.
+The following code creates an object that generates properties from the annotated class attributes that will ensure that only values of *int* or that can be coerced into *int* can be set.
 It also generates a full suite of common comparison methods.

 .. code-block:: python